mariamnaqvi/predicting-log-error/README.md

 ## Takeaways
 During the analysis process, I made use of the following regression models:

-Additionally, I made use of clustering to generate a number of new features.
+Additionally, I made use of clustering and Unsupervised Machine Learning to generate a number of new features.

+ The square footage, tax values, county and some of our clusters were found to be the best drivers of log error. 'calculatedfinishedsquarefeet', 'structuretaxvaluedollarcnt', 'taxvaluedollarcnt', 'LA_county', 'is_cluster4_3' 'cluster4_1', 'cluster4_2'

 ## Next Steps